 This suite of training programs was developed to improve coping, wellbeing, and ultimately prevent suicide.

-Care · Collaborate · Connect is based on the Coping Planning approach developed by Dr Helen Stallman at the University of South Australia in conjunction with Dr Tony Arklay and Dr John Bennett at The University of Queensland.
+Care · Collaborate · Connect is based on the Coping Planning approach developed by award-winning Clinical Psychologist, Dr Helen Stallman, a Clinical Psychologist at the University of South Australia.
 Coping Planning is an intervention for acute distress, including suicidal ideation.
 The Coping Planning paradigm is person- and strengths-focused and overcomes the limitations of the traditional risk assessment and management approach to suicide.

 The aims of Coping Planning are to: